FishbowlApp/fishbowl/README.md

 It's also a
 wacky monolith built with [Elixir](https://elixir-lang.org/), [Phoenix](https://www.phoenixframework.org/),
-and [Postgres](https://www.postgresql.org/), deployed on a combination of [cloud infrastructure](https://fly.io/) and unmanaged, bare-metal hardware!
+and [ScyllaDB](https://www.scylladb.com/), deployed on a combination of [cloud infrastructure](https://fly.io/) and bare-metal hardware!

 ## Project structure
 This repository contains the backend code for Octocon, which is structured into three main components: